kouts/vuepress-plugin-vue-example/docs/installation/index.md

 Check out the official Vuepress documentation for [Using a Plugin](https://vuepress.vuejs.org/plugin/using-a-plugin.html).

-### Register the plugin inside the Vuepress config
+### Import and register the plugin inside Vuepress config

 ```javascript
 // .vuepress/config.js